Non-loose torus knots: Introduction

 \subsection{Acknowledgements}

 The authors thank Rima Chatterjee for reminding us of interesting questions on non-loose knots, and Irena Matkovi\v c for a helpful discussion, in particular the idea of Theorem~\ref{parity}.
+We thank Shunyu Wan for pointing out an error in the first version of Theorem~\ref{parity}.
 We also thank B\"{u}lent Tosun for a useful conversation.
-The first and third authors were partially supported by NSF grant DMS-1906414.
+The authors are grateful to the referee for many insightful comments on improving the manuscript.
+The first and third authors were partially supported by NSF grants DMS-1906414 and 2203312.